caiobiodere/cordova-template-framework7-vue-webpack/README.md

 ![template logo](logo.png "template logo")

-# IMPORTANT!
-# I can't maintain the template currently.
-If you want to continue to the template, you can contact me via centrual@outlook.com.

 # Framework7 - Vue - Webpack Cordova Template
 You can start your new cordova project perfectly with this template.